• Skip to primary navigation

 • Related Recipes

-• Turkey Shepherd's Pie
+• Leftover Turkey Shepherd's Pie

 Leftover Turkey Shepherd's Pie is very similar to my Easy Cottage Pie and is a perfect way to use up leftover Pomme Purée(Creamy Mashed Potatoes), Swede and Carrot Mash, and turkey gravy as well as Oven Roasted Turkey.
-You can easily replace leftover turkey meat with chicken, lamb, or beef, it will still be delicious!

 a portion of turkey shepherd pie served with steamed vegetables

-What Is Shepherd's Pie
+What Is Traditional Shepherd's Pie

 Why This Recipe Works

-• This recipe is the perfect way to use up some holiday leftovers such as turkey meat from Slow Roasted Turkey Leg, or Pomme Purée (Creamy Mashed Potatoes), roasted garlic, Swede and Carrot Mash, and turkey gravy.
+• This recipe is the perfect way to use up some Thanksgiving leftovers such as turkey meat from Slow Roasted Turkey Leg, or Pomme Purée (Creamy Mashed Potatoes), roasted garlic, Swede and Carrot Mash, and turkey gravy.

 • Turkey Shepherd's Pie is not only hearty, delicious, and comforting but is also healthy and low in calories.
 1 portion of this casserole dish contains only 492 kcal.